 Yuba Community College District and Woodland Community College Support Deferred Action for Childhood Arrivals (DACA) Students:

-As Chancellor Houston wrote to all faculty, staff, and students in his letter dated September 6th after the president’s decision to rescind DACA, the Yuba Community College District and Woodland Community College are committed “to serving all students regardless of their race, ethnicity, national origin, religious beliefs, gender, sexual orientation, identity, medical condition, disability or immigration status … Ours is a generous and compassionate nation and peoples; the Governing Board trustees, just as are all of us, are firmly committed to supporting all of our students and our employees in the pursuit of their individual liberties and educational goals.”
+As Chancellor Houston wrote to all faculty, staff, and students in his letter dated September 6th after the president’s decision to rescind DACA, the Yuba Community College District (YCCD) and Woodland Community College are committed “to serving all students regardless of their race, ethnicity, national origin, religious beliefs, gender, sexual orientation, identity, medical condition, disability or immigration status … Ours is a generous and compassionate nation and peoples; the Governing Board trustees, just as are all of us, are firmly committed to supporting all of our students and our employees in the pursuit of their individual liberties and educational goals.”

 Community Resources for DACA Students:

 FREE Scholarships for DACA Students: The Mission Asset Fund, a San Francisco-based nonprofit with a long history of supporting Dreamers, along with generous support from the Weingart Foundation, announced it is now providing $495 scholarships so DACA recipients can safely renew their status.
 Any individual whose DACA status is set to expire between now and March 5, 2018 may still apply for renewal.

 The California Rural Legal Assistance Foundation (CRLAF) has shared the following information about the effect on DACA applications:

 Individuals who DO NOT currently have DACA CANNOT apply for DACA

 Individuals who 1) DO currently have DACA and 2) have an Employment Authorization Document that will expire on or before March 5, 2018

 CAN renew their DACA application